Olanrewaju-Durojaye/SEQUESTRA/TUTORIAL.md

 ### Project not found

-Enter the project directory—or one of its subdirectories—and run `sequestra run` again.
+Enter the project directory (or one of its subdirectories) and run `sequestra run` again.

 ## 10. Find and interpret outputs